AdamCodd/local-hyperDB/README.md

 # Load the HyperDB instance from the save file
 db.load(f"testing\pokemon_hyperdb.pickle.gz")

-# Query the HyperDB instance using a text input ("Pikachu") and specify the key as "info.description" for filtering documents.
 # The `filters` parameter supports multiple types of filters including key-based filtering.
-The key will make the similiarity ranking focus only on that part of the document.
+# Query the HyperDB instance using a text input ("Pikachu") and specify the key as "info.description" to focus the similarity score on that part.
 results = db.query("Pikachu", top_k=3, filters=[('key', 'info.description')])
 ```
 Returns: